 Optional Excursion: Saigon Nightlife, $125 (purchased locally).
 Tonight offers a chance to experience the nightlife of Saigon from the back of a vintage Vespa scooter.
 The city comes alive come sundown and people congregate on sidewalks, parks and all over the city.
 The first stop on your culinary exploration will be to sample some light evening snacks.
 Continue to a traditional quan (bia hoi) for dinner and drinks.
 An evening out in Ho Chi Minh City is not complete without a visit to a Vietnamese-style coffee shop.
 Conclude the evening at one of the many local clubs, where the new generation of Vietnamese unwind and flaunt their unique style.

-Day 5: Ho Chi Minh City, Da Nang & Hoi An.
-After breakfast enjoy the morning at leisure, or take advantage of an optional morning excursion to the famous Cu Chi Tunnels.
+Full Day Itinerary: After breakfast enjoy the morning at leisure, or take advantage of an optional morning excursion to the famous Cu Chi Tunnels.
 This afternoon, transfer to the airport for your flight to Da Nang on the coast of the South China Sea.
 Upon arrival, board your touring coach and visit China Beach and Marble Mountain en route to Hoi An.
 The colorful market town of Hoi An is an exceptionally well-preserved example of a major Southeast Asian trading port from the 15th to the 19th centuries, with ships arriving from all over the world to obtain silk and other fabrics, sugar, tea and ceramics.
 Hoi An's traditional Vietnamese architecture has been preserved, and there are many historic temples and pagodas in the area.

 Optional Excursion: Cu Chi Tunnels, $50.
 The Cu Chi Tunnels were built by the Viet Minh in the 1940s.
 This incredible network of tunnels once stretched for 210 miles and contained extensive Viet Cong infrastructure including tactical quarters, storage rooms, kitchens, a school and even an underground hospital.
 Most entrances were so well disguised that only a small portion of the system was ever discovered during the war, despite the fact that some 125 miles ran under a U.S. military base.
 You can enter the tunnels if you wish, or view them from outside.
 (Minimum 3 passengers to operate.)